 Certain enzymes in your body break down fats and proteins so your body can use or dispose of them.
-If your baby does not have enough normal copies of these enzymes, their body has trouble with this process.
-This condition can be more or less severe depending on how many normal copies of the enzymes your baby’s body can make.
+If your baby does not have enough working enzymes, their body has trouble with this process.
+This condition can be more or less severe depending on how much working enzyme your baby's body can make.

 Breaking down fats and proteins for energy allows your body to work properly, and it is especially important after a long time without food (fasting) and during illness.
 If your body does not make enough energy, blood sugar levels can become dangerously low.

 When fats and proteins are not processed, waste can build up, including toxins.
 In acidemia conditions, these toxins build up and make your body acidic.
 If untreated, the lack of energy and increased toxins leads to the signs and symptoms of the condition.

 Newborn screening for glutaric acidemia type II is done using a small amount of blood collected from your baby’s heel.
 To learn more about this process, visit the Blood Spot Screening page.

 During screening, a special machine measures how much of certain substances (called acylcarnitines) are in your baby’s blood.
 Your body produces these substances when it makes energy from fats.
 Babies with high levels of these substances might have glutaric acidemia type II.

 If your baby’s blood spot screening result for glutaric acidemia type II is out-of-range, your baby’s health care provider will contact you.
 Together, you will discuss next steps and follow-up plans.